-REGISTRATION
+IMPORTED FOOD PRODUCTS AND PACKAGES WITH MANDATORY REGISTRATION

-Foods with functional and/or health claim
+Foods with functional and/or health claims

-Infant foods
+Foods for Infants

-Foods for enteral nutrition
+Enteral feeding

-Packaging from new technologies (recycled)
+Packaging from new technologies (recycled, PET)

-Novel foods and/or novel ingredients
+Novel foods and/or novel food ingredients

-Bioactive substances and isolated probiotics with functional and/or health claim
+Bioactive substances and isolated probiotic and/or health claims

-Under MAPA, animal origin (meat, fish, dairy and egg products), margarine and honey must be registered in order to be exported to Brazil.
-The importer or a legal representative may file a request with MAPA.
+Under MAPA meat, dairy, egg, honey, margarine, and fish products must be registered in order to be exported to Brazil.
+The manufacturer must file a request with MAPA.